 Deforestation on a massive scale often results in damage to the quality of the land.
 Although some 30 percent of the earth’s surface is still covered by forest, large tracts of land are lost annually to deforestation.

 Deforestation contributes to climate change.
 Moist forest soils quickly dry out without the shade of a forest canopy.
 Forest lands can quickly become deserts.
 The role played by forests in absorbing greenhouse gases is a central one.
-Poverty and the impact of climate change are felt much more acutely where drought and desertification are taking place.
+Poverty and the impact of climate change are felt much more acutely where drought and desertification take place.

 Climate change may influence food production.
 Yields of grain, for example, have been shown in many situations to vary with temperatures.
 The International Rice Research Institute in the Philippines2 found that rice production declined by 10 percent for each 1-degree-centigrade increase in growing season nighttime-minimum temperature.